 On June 18, 2009, we completed the senior bridge financing.
 The senior bridge financing was a private placement with certain accredited investors pursuant to which we issued (i) senior bridge notes in the aggregate principal face amount of \$1,131,353, for an aggregate net purchase price of \$961,650 and (ii) senior bridge warrants to purchase 2,404,125 shares of our common stock at an exercise price of \$0.20 per share (prior to giving effect to anti-dilution adjustments which have subsequently reduced the exercise price to \$0.15 per share), subject to adjustments upon the occurrence of certain events.
 Each of the senior bridge notes were issued with an original issue discount of 15% and were convertible into shares of our common stock in certain circumstances.
 The senior bridge notes had an initial maturity date of December 31, 2009.
+During January and February 2010, we repaid \$834,852 of the \$1,131,353 in face value of our senior bridge notes.
+In addition, holders of the remaining \$296,501 of our senior bridge notes agreed to extend the maturity dates from December 31, 2009 to periods into February and March 2010.
 We have agreed to issue additional consideration, including warrants to senior bridge note holders, all of whom agreed to extend the maturity period beyond December 31, 2009.
-In August 2011, we issued 768,633 shares of common stock to the last remaining senior bridge note holder in full satisfaction of his senior bridge note.
-As of November 8, 2011, no senior bridge notes remained outstanding.
+As of October 31, 2010, approximately \$89,000 remained outstanding under the senior bridge notes.

-From November 1, 2009 through January 31, 2011, we issued to certain accredited investors (i) junior bridge notes in the aggregate principal face amount of approximately \$2,860,000 for an aggregate net purchase price of approximately \$2,490,000 and (ii) warrants to purchase 8,816,745 shares of our common stock (including additional warrants issued as a result of anti-dilution provisions triggered in January 2010 and/or note exchanges), which we refer to as junior bridge warrants, at original exercise prices ranging from \$0.15 to \$0.25 per share, subject to adjustments upon the occurrence of certain events.
-These junior bridge notes were issued with original issue discounts ranging from 5% to 18% and are convertible into shares of our common stock.
+During the twelve months ended October 31, 2010, we issued to certain accredited investors (i) junior bridge notes in the aggregate principal face amount of approximately \$1,462,000 for an aggregate net purchase price of approximately \$1,255,000 and (ii) warrants to purchase 3,270,955 shares of our common stock, which we refer to as junior bridge warrants, at original exercise prices ranging from \$0.17 to \$0.25 per share, subject to adjustments upon the occurrence of certain events.
+These junior bridge notes were issued with original issue discounts ranging from 6% to 18% and are convertible into shares of our common stock.
 These junior bridge notes mature on or before May 31, 2011.

-As a result of anti-dilution provisions in the senior bridge warrants, certain of the junior bridge warrants and the warrants issued in connection with the equity financings completed in October 2007 being triggered by the tranche take down under the Series B purchase agreement in September 2010, we agreed to issue an additional 616,136 warrants to some of the junior bridge note investors at an exercise price of \$0.15 per share and agreed to reduce the exercise price of the warrants held by such senior and junior bridge note investors to \$0.15 per share (formerly ranging from \$0.17 to \$0.25 per share).
+As a result of anti-dilution provisions in the senior bridge warrants, certain of the junior bridge warrants and the warrants issued in connection with the equity financings completed in October 2007 being triggered by the tranche take down under the Series B purchase agreement in September 2010, we agreed to issue an additional 616,136 warrants to the senior bridge note investors and certain of the junior bridge note investors at an exercise price of \$0.15 per share and agreed to reduce the exercise price of the warrants held by such senior and junior bridge note investors to \$0.15 per share (formerly ranging from \$0.17 to \$0.25 per share).

-From November 1, 2009 through July 31, 2011, we repaid a total of approximately \$1,890,000 in principal value of junior bridge notes and converted 3,586,000 in principal value of junior bridge notes into 22,095,638 shares of our common stock.
-At July 31, 2011, approximately \$1,045,000 in principal value of junior bridge notes remained outstanding and is classified as a current liability on the balance sheet.
-The indebtedness represented by these junior bridge notes is expressly subordinate to our currently outstanding senior secured indebtedness (however, no senior bridge notes are outstanding as of November 8, 2011).
+During the twelve months ended October 31, 2010, the company repaid a total of approximately \$1,542,000 in principal value of junior bridge notes and converted \$2,420,000 in principal value of junior bridge notes into 14,237,489 shares of our common stock.
+At October 31, 2010, approximately \$777,000 in principal value of junior bridge notes remained outstanding and is classified as a current liability on the balance sheet.
+The indebtedness represented by these junior bridge notes is expressly subordinate to our currently outstanding senior secured indebtedness (approximately \$89,000 of senior bridge notes at October 31, 2010).